magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-25631-unable-to-save-and-refresh-customer-segments.md

 <ins>Steps to reproduce</ins>:

-1. Create customer segment and try to save it.
+1. Create a customer segment and try to save it.

 <ins>Expected results</ins>: